Return to Hansala: Plot

 At the beginning of this decade the bodies of eleven young Moroccan immigrants who were trying to cross the Strait of Gibraltar appeared on the beaches of Rota.
 From their clothes, it was discovered that they all came from the same village, Hansala.
 The film tries to portray that event through the eyes of Martín, a funeral parlor owner who tries to make money on their deaths, and Leila, the sister of one of the dead boys.
 Together, they adventure into trying to repatriate the boy's body by van and live an intense moral experience that will lead them to question their beliefs.

 The film begins with several bodies washing up on the Spanish shore, Playa de Getares, near the coastal town of Algeciras.
 One of them is the younger brother of Leila, a refugee living in the town.
 She had encouraged him to risk the boat crossing to Spain, against their family's wishes.
 After identifying her brother, Leila decides to repatriate his body, and face the wrath of her parents.
 Teaming up with a Spanish undertaker Martin, the pair embark on the hazardous trip to Leila's mountain village of Hansala in the Moroccan countryside.
 Leila's most fundamental beliefs are challenged, as she must face her family, and their grief, anger and love.
 Martin meanwhile is surprised by his welcome in the village.
-Director Chus Gutiérrez presents with great sensitivity the opposing viewpoints of her main protagonists, artfully, contrasting the lives of rich and poor, separated by only a few hundred miles.